I am an Assistant Professor of Rhetoric with the Department of Communication Studies at the University of Montana.

 August 2023: Accepted a position with The University of Montana.

-June 12, 2022: "Seedlings in the Corporate Forest: Communicating Benevolent Sexism in Dow Chemical’s First Internal Affirmative-Action Campaign" accepted in Management Communication Quarterly.
+June 12, 2022: Chemical Rhetoric Group's "Seedlings in the Corporate Forest: Communicating Benevolent Sexism in Dow Chemical’s First Internal Affirmative-Action Campaign" accepted in Management Communication Quarterly.

 June 21, 2021: Awarded Top Paper for my co-submission with Dr. Melissa M. Parks, Art-as-Pedagogy for Environmental Activism:The Rhetoric of Washed Ashore’s Ocean Plastics Exhibition, at the ICA's virtual Conference On Communication and the Environment (COCE).